mendix-temp/Workstation-Documentation/README.md

 - `./src/login` contains both an html and a script that gather input from user (login, password, web service) to log into the Workstation Management app and get the workstation configuration.
 - `./src/main_window` holds the necessary files to render the main window of the application (the one that displays the Web Apps to the user)
 - `./src/overlay` holds the necessary files to render the settings window.

-### Files walkthrough

-Every large file is separated into logical parts separated by large headers.
-Such headers include function definition, IPC, ...

-#### main.js

-- lines   0 -> 22: Import libraries
-- lines  23 ->  49: Define global data structures used later in the program
-- lines  50 -> 124: Create main window and start all rendering processes
-- lines 125 -> 181: Define functions used later in the program
-- lines 182 -> 454: Handle communication between the main process and the rendering processes
-- lines 455 -> 532: Handle events triggered by windows (resize, ready-to-show, ...)
-- lines 533 -> 618: Handle all the logic around getting the configuration file from the Workstation Management web service
-- lines 619 -> 729: Create the driver processes and a communication channel between them and the main process
-- lines 730 -> end: Define functions that relay messages from driver utility process to process communicating with Workstation Connector so that it can relay the message to the Connector

-#### overlay.js

-- lines   3 -> 100: Define functions that will be used later in the program
-- lines 101 -> 182: Send and receive messages to/from main process and perform necessary actions depending on message
-- lines 183 -> end: React to 'click' events

-#### renderer.js

-- lines   7 -> 106: Define functions that will be used later in the program
-- lines 107 -> 197: Send and receive messages to/from main process and perform necessary actions depending on message
-- lines 198 -> end: React to 'click' events